Deimvis/ReactionsStorage/docs/manual/tutorials/how_to_conduct_load_test.md

          size: 1000
          shuffle_per_user: true

    server:
      host: 111.111.0.1
      port: 8080
      ssl: false

    prometheus_pushgateway:
      host: 222.222.0.2
      port: 9091
      ssl: false
      push_interval_s: 15

    ```

 3. Use `deploy/cmd vm sim run --config configs/NAME_OF_YOUR_CONFIG_FILE` to start simulation.
 For example: `deploy/cmd vm sim run --config configs/load-test.yaml`.
-  * You can use `devtools/load-test/launch` to start simulation on remote VMs and capture metrics afterwards
+  * You can use `devtools/load-test/launch` to start simulation on remote VMs with automated metrics capturing (result will be stored in metrics.json)

     **!!!** Make sure all required devtools env variables are exported before launch (see [.env.template](../../../.env.template)).